microsoft/azure-spring-boot/activedirectory/azure-ad-integration-spring-boot-autoconfigure-sample/README.md

 Put Application ID and Key in `clientId` and `clientSecret` respectively e.g.
 `azure.activedirectory.clientId=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
 `azure.activedirectory.clientSecret=ABCDEFGHIJKLMNOOPQRSTUVWXYZABCDEFGHIJKLMNOPQ`
-List all the AAD groups `aadGroups` that you want to have a Spring Security role object mapping to it.
+List all the AAD groups `ActiveDirectoryGroups` that you want to have a Spring Security role object mapping to it.
 The role objects can then be used to manage access to resources that is behind Spring Security. e.g.
-`azure.activedirectory.aadGroups=group1,group2`
+`azure.activedirectory.ActiveDirectoryGroups=group1,group2`
 You can use `@PreAuthorize` annotation or `UserPrincipal` to manage access to web API based on user's group membership.
 You will need to change `ROLE_group1` to groups you want to allow to access the API or you will get "Access is denied".

 ##### Note: The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Access the directory as the signed-in user` under `Delegated Permissions`.
 You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.